morris-frank/uva-rl-reproducibility/docs/index.md

 Our second experiment concerns the [Acrobot-v1](https://gym.openai.com/environments/Acrobot-v1/) enviroment from the OpenAI gym.

 ### PacMan
+VIDEO
+PLOTS

+To solve the PacMan game with the displayed pixels as observation space a Convolutional Neural Network (CNN) is required.
+We opted for a simple architecture due to limited computational resources.
+The CNN has
 PacMan:
 ConvNet architecture?
 Training on GPU neccessary.